 I know that cross-disciplinary cooperation is a significant feature of the specialty.
 I have happily studied, worked with, and treated people of many ethnic and social backgrounds.
 I am amiable, relate well with patients, and consistently seek to put them first.
 I speak Arabic and English.
 I enjoy sharing knowledge about my own culture and acquiring knowledge about others.

-To summarize: I have acquired significant experience in the specialty; I have research and teaching experience; I possess the characteristics required of an excellent researcher, practitioner, and teacher; however, my main recommendation is a genuine passion for the specialty and for becoming highly expert within it, for the benefit of many.
+I have acquired significant experience in the specialty; I have research and teaching experience; I possess the characteristics required of an excellent researcher, practitioner, and teacher; however, my main recommendation is a genuine passion for the specialty and for becoming highly expert within it, for the benefit of many.